0cyn/ktool/docs/source/ktool.rst

 This class on its own does not handle populating its fields.
 The Dyld class set is responsible for loading in and processing the raw values to it.

-You should obtain an instance of this class using the public `ktool.load_image()` API
+You should obtain an instance of this class using the public :python:`ktool.load_image()` API

 .. py:class:: Image(macho_slice: Slice)